 TYX: So your family supported you in doing this?

-TYX: I was always a rebellious kid.
+TYX: I was a rebellious kid.
 My parents were against my ideas.
 But the funny thing is, when I got into this, I became very hardworking and determined to make it happen.

 AL: When you choose to be a potter, it’s not going to be an easy road to carve.
 Everybody will have their own unique journey and there’s no right or wrong way to do things.
-Have you thought of going back to Singapore after your studies?
+Have you thought about going back to Singapore after your studies?

-AL: Ok that’s good, that’s really good.
+AL: OK, that’s good, that’s really good.
 Seems like Taiwan is now the place for you.
 What keeps you motivated to be a potter?

 This interview has been condensed and edited for clarity.